Ragged Robin, one of the native wild flowers, re-establishing its presence at Eddrachilles

 2017 removing trees too close to the hotel.

 Rhododendrons and azaleas span the flowering season from April through July.
 We source non-invasive Scottish-grown varieties from Glendoick, choosing hardy forms that can withstand exposure.
 Those planted in 2018 now bloom reliably each spring; more recent additions from 2020-21 are contributing their first flowers.
-During the pandemic depths, planting for an uncertain future felt like an act of faith—and Highland defiance.
+During the pandemic depths, planting these for an uncertain future felt like an act of faith—and a fair bit of Highland defiance.

 Spring arrives in waves of colour.
 Thousands of bulbs—daffodils, tulips, miniature narcissi, alliums, iris—are chosen for their ability to endure wind and return year after year.
 Favourites include late-flowering, scented Winston Churchill daffodils, reliable Jetfire for exposed areas, and lily tulips such as Menton, Seattle, and Queen of the Night.
 We time planting carefully to ensure April guests share in the display.